Image 1 of 1

 ISBN

 During the artist’s stay at Convento Residency (Portugal)—in September 2019—the book was edited, designed, and prepared for printing.
 This was done in early October 2019 at the MAS in Istanbul.
 It is printed with silver metallic ink on black paper.
 And this was not a random aesthetic decision.
-The pages allow the photographs to be printed in negative form.
+The black pages allow the photographs to be printed in negative form.
 And the silver metallic ink links “17 18 19” to its origins: the Silvermine project.
 Silver and negatives, once discarded in China, are now recycled in the form of a book.

 Published by Void Editions, 2019